denten-books/plain-text/3-chapter.md

 throughout.
 On one device, that pipeline may extend just a few inches, connecting disk storage and output display.
 On a network device that pipeline can stretch across continents, spanning widely divergent regions of legal and administrative control.
+The book you are reading here may be stored in another state or country.
 Whatever the case may be, the subject encounters the "protocol stack" from without, on the periphery of the onion-like network.
 When paging through an electronic book (usually an OSI-compliant device displaying DOM-structured files), for example, the reader has access only to the outputs